Arthil/Infrared-scanner/README.md

 The program consist of two parts.
 The computer and a microcontroller (arduino).
 The computer sends commands to the through the serialport and listens to the port to fetch data gathered by the arduino device.

+The scanner scans roughly a 180 degree area around it.
+The infrared camera scans semi-accurately if the scandistance is between 1 and 5 meters.
+Outside this area the results are not reliable.

 1. Infrared_scanner_arduino.ino is the arduino microcontroller program
 2. Everything else is part of the infrared scanner QtGUI